qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 Dissolve
 --------
-Takes a polygon or line vector layer and combines their geometries into new geometries.
+Takes a polygon or line vector layer and combines their geometries into new geometries creating a new layer.

 One or more attributes can be specified to dissolve only geometries belonging to the same class (having the same value for the specified attributes), alternatively all geometries can be dissolved.

-If the geometries to be dissolved are spatially separated from each other the output will be multi geometries.
+All output geometries will be converted to multi geometries.
 In case the input is a polygon layer, common boundaries of adjacent polygons being dissolved will get erased.

-The resulting attribute table will have the same fields of the input layer while the features are truncated.
+The resulting attribute table will have the same fields of the input layer while the features are *aggregated*.

 .. figure:: /static/user_manual/processing_algs/qgis/dissolve.png
    :align: center